Sir-Hamxza/X-Flooder/README.md

 ## ABOUT TOOL :

- X-Flooder is a python coded script which carry out http flood attack , HTTP flood attack is a type of volumetric distributed denial-of-service (DDoS) attack designed to overwhelm a targeted server with HTTP requests, containing cloudflare bypass , WAF protection bypass , no need to worry about ip blocking and cloudflare protected website.
+ X-Flooder is a python coded script which carry out http flood attack , HTTP flood attack is a type of volumetric distributed denial-of-service (DDoS) attack designed to overwhelm a targeted server with HTTP requests.
+Layer 7 attacking method.

 ## AVAILABLE ON :